History

 Members can also purchase enamel lapel badges.

-The previous shirt badge
+A previous shirt badge

 Current enamel lapel badge